PDrifting/CBookDraft/book.markdown

 ### Basic Types

-These are the general arithmetic types that are broken down into integer and floating point formats.
+These are the general arithmetic types that are broken down into integer and floating-point formats.

 #### Integer Types